HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-20-fastai_learning2.md

 learn = vision_learner(dls, resnet18, metrics=error_rate)
 learn.fine_tune(20)
 ```
-We cansee the results with the code.
+We can see the results with the code.

 ```python
 learn.show_results(max_n=16)